pymc-devs/pymc-examples/examples/bart/bart_heteroscedasticity.myst.md

 - Authored by [Juan Orduz](https://juanitorduz.github.io/) in Feb, 2023
 - Rerun by Osvaldo Martin in Mar, 2023
 - Rerun by Osvaldo Martin in Nov, 2023
+- Rerun by Osvaldo Martin in Dec, 2024

 +++